vanJargon/hmm_sentiment_analysis/README.md

 Usage Instructions:
 ====================
-Download the file and change into the `code` directory.
+Clone the repository and change into the `/source` directory.

 To run the scripts for Parts 2-4 for each dataset,